 There are approximately 23 grams of carbs and 8 grams of sugar in Kale Tonic.

-Looking for more info on superfoods?
+Looking for more juice recipes like this?
 Try these:

 Recipe